django195/Domain-adaptive-visual-object-detection-with-CycleGAN-and-AdaIN/README.md

 In /ssd/Adain you will find what we used for the AdaIN pixel level domain adaptation step.

-In the "configs" folder you will find the parameters that we used for the AdaIN finetuning steps, they have the pattern "vgg_ssd300_ADAIN_voc2Clipart_FineTuning#" where # is relating to the specific experiment.
+In the "configs" folder you will find the parameters that we used for the AdaIN finetuning steps, they have the pattern "vgg_ssd300_ADAIN_voc2Clipart_FineTuning#.yaml" where # is relating to the specific experiment.

-In SSD-master/
+In ssd/data/build.py we added the build function for the style images dataloader, this is activated only when the adain flag is set to true.

+The online style transfer is applied in ssd/engine/trainer.py, if the adain flag is set to true, in the training steps the function translate_images is called such that the style transfer is applied

 To run the finetuning you should write in the console something like:
 ```bash